paranoidcake/webview-preact/README.md

 # webview-preact

-This project was copied from my [coderdojo-meetings](https://github.com/paranoidcake/coderdojo-meetings) repository to provide a baseline / template for new projects using Preact and Webview on Rust
+A baseline / template for new projects experimenting with using Preact and [Webview](https://github.com/Boscop/web-view) on Rust, a library that renders web-based GUIs as native desktop applications by using the OS level browser renderer, instead of bundling an instance of Chromium like with Electron.

 ## Development Setup